 Adding fruit and spices to the dough

-- Once the dough passes the windowpane test, add the fruit and spices.
+- As soon as the dough passes the windowpane test, add the fruit and spices.

 - Lower the dough hook and mix again on low speed for a further 2 minutes.